If you're looking for tips on how to write FAQs that actually help your customers then you've come to the right place.

 How to Write an Effective FAQ Page

 Creating an FAQ page might seem like a walk in the park.
 But if you just jump in without a plan, you’ll end up with subpar results.

 Thankfully, it’s not rocket science.
 And with a couple of simple tips on what should be included in your FAQ, you can elevate your FAQ page to FAQ’in awesome heights!

-1. Include Real FAQs
+1. Include Real Frequently Asked Questions

 Don’t laugh.
 This one seems blindingly obvious.
 But you’d be surprised at the number of FAQ sections that don’t adhere to this simple principle.

 There’s nothing worse than visiting a FAQ section to find a bunch of patronizing questions designed to showcase how wonderful the company is.
 Don’t do that.

 Your social media channels can be a useful source of customer frustrations too.
 And don’t be afraid to ask your audience about what they’re wrangling with.

 If you’re just starting out, it’s ok to look at competitor websites to see what problems might pop up in the future.